-Yoga is most commonly known in the Western world for its physical postures, asanas, stretching exercises to build flexibility, strength, coordination, balance and stamina.
+Yoga is most commonly known in the Western world for its physical poses, asanas, stretching/strengthening exercises to build flexibility, coordination, balance and stamina.
 But yoga can be much more than physical.
 Patanjali was an Indian sage living in the 4th or 5th century C.E. and responsible for crafting the Yoga Sutras, a sacred text of yoga philosophy.

 The “8 Limbs of Yoga” detailed in the Sutras describe a multi-faceted path to the goal of yoga.
 The first two limbs, yamas and niyamas, were guidelines on daily living.
 The third was asana, the physical practice of postures, and the fourth was pranayama, or breath control.
 These first four limbs were more concrete and pragmatic practices, while the second four were more esoteric like sense withdrawal, focused concentration, meditation and transcendence.

 There is still, so many centuries later, debate about whether one should progress through the limbs in linear order or if a multi-pronged approach is more effective.
 My thought: it depends on the practitioner!
-But in general, most would agree that the first four concrete limbs can build a good foundation for the more esoteric practices of the second four.
+But in general, most would agree that the first four concrete limbs are there to build a good foundation for the more esoteric practices of the second four.

 In any case, they are called limbs because, though they may appear different and seem more or less reachable, they are all part of the same tree: yoga, the union of body, mind and soul.